Servoy/svyCloud_E2E/readme.md

 Local installation guide:
 # Setting up your workspace
-To get the tests to work locally, either the jenkins-repository has to be cloned or downloaded as a zip (https://github.com/Servoy/svyCloud_E2E).
+To get the tests to work locally, either the repository has to be cloned or downloaded as a zip (https://github.com/Servoy/svyCloud_E2E).

 # Setup E2E environment
 Open a bash or command prompt and navigate to the qapaas-e2e folder and execute the following commands: 'npm install'.
 This will install all node packages that are required for e2e testing (minus Protractor)